devJaja/Kivo/README.md

 ##  What is Kivo?

 **Kivo** is not just another crypto wallet — it's your intelligent companion in the Web3 world.
 Forget about confusing private keys, expensive gas fees, and complex transactions.
-Kivo handles all of that for you.
+Kivo handles all of that for you.Kivo provides arbitrage opportunities powered by an AI agent.

 ###  Why Choose Kivo?